Working with Pivot Tables

 While the Analyzer is executing a query, you can cancel it.
 To do so, click the Cancel Query button .

-You can export data to Microsoft Excel from a pivot table widget, but not from other types of widgets.
-To do so, click the Export to Excel button in the widget.
+From the Analyzer, you can export the data in a pivot table to Microsoft Excel or to a CSV file by selecting the Export current results button in the Pivot Builder area.
+On a dashboard, you can also export data to Microsoft Excel from a pivot table widget, but not from other types of widgets.
+To do so, select the Export to Excel button in the widget.

-The system then generates an Excel file that contains all the data currently displayed in the widget.
+When you export data to Microsoft Excel, the system generates an Excel file that contains all the data currently displayed in the widget.
 The file has the name %DeepSee.UI.MDXExcel.zen.xls, %DeepSee.UI.MDXExcel.zen-1.xls, or similar.
 Your browser then does one of the following, depending on your operating system, the configured file types on your machine, your browser, and your browser settings:

 Opens the file with Excel (or other selected program).